shahmeershahmeer/Shahmeer-Cybersecurity-Portfolio/README.md

 ## Professional Statement
 I am Shahmeer Abbasi.
-I am a third year Computer Science student at the University of New Brunswick with a specialization in Cybersecurity.
+I am a third year Computer Science student at the University of New Brunswick with a specialization in Cybersecurity with 4.1/4.3 GPA.
 I have experience working both consultancy based and technical roles as an intern at companies like PwC and a bank.
 I am Certified in Cybersecurity (CC) through The International Information System Security Certification Consortium.

 Recently, I completed the Google Cybersecurity Professional Certificate to pursue my passion for technology and Cybersecurity.
 My ultimate goal is to become a Security Analyst.
 This role suits me because I have strong analytical abilities, persistence, eagerness to learn, problem-solving skills, and communication skills to address problems and emerging threats.